 It is possible that participants may receive a medical benefit with respect to their disease.
 The information we receive from these clinical studies may help other patients in the future.
 However, there is no guarantee that participating in an investigational DNA immunotherapy study will cause any symptoms or underlying disease to improve or go away.
 There is a chance that by participating you will see no direct benefit.

 What are the possible risks?

 As with any experimental medicine, it is not possible to predict all of the potential risks.
-Side effects of vaccination with DNA vaccines may include discomfort related to treatment with the vaccine delivery device, such as swelling and pain.
-In previous human studies of DNA vaccines delivered with electroporation there were no vaccine-related serious adverse events.
+Side effects of vaccination with DNA immunotherapies may include discomfort related to treatment with the electroporation delivery device, such as swelling and pain.
+In previous human studies of DNA immunotherapies delivered with electroporation there were no vaccine-related serious adverse events.
 Reported adverse events and injection site reactions were mild to moderate and required no treatment.

 Study-related blood tests may cause: bleeding, bruising, discomfort, or pain at the puncture site; infection at the puncture site (rare) and light-headedness.